jrottenberg/ffmpeg/README.md

 #### Use hardware acceleration enabled build

-Thanks to [qmfrederik](https://github.com/qmfrederik) for the vaapi ubuntu based variant
+Thanks to [qmfrederik](https://github.com/qmfrederik) for the [vaapi ubuntu based variant](https://github.com/jrottenberg/ffmpeg/pull/106)

- jrottenberg/ffmpeg:vaapi or jrottenberg/ffmpeg:vaapi-${VERSION}
+ jrottenberg/ffmpeg:vaapi or jrottenberg/ffmpeg:${VERSION}-vaapi

 - Run the container with the device attached /dev/dri from your host into the container :